alexandrenavarro/Model01-Firmware/README-WHY-MY-PERSONAL-LAYOUT.md

 # Create a vi like mode with Leader plugin
 I started to used Leader plugin to develop something like you can do in vi, 5dd (delete next 5 lines).

-I did some stuffs like leader key + number (equivalent of num + homerow) + movement (equivalent fn on right side) + action (fn on the left homerow) but I don't really use it finally.
+I did some stuffs like leader key + number (equivalent of num + homerow) + movement (equivalent fn on right side), it will select the text and after use the command like Ctrl+C you want but I don't really use it finally.

 I'm interested if some vi gurus what kind of command they often use they can't do it with my layout.

-## Some observations I didn't expect
+## Some observations I didn't expect when I customize my layout
 * I used really few Ctrl+S (my IDE for programming in Intellij which save automatically), Ctrl+O, Ctrl+N.
 * I used more Ctrl+F I expected.
 * With this layout I used quasi never Ctrl or Alt directly, except Alt+Tab and some IDE shortcuts (Alt+f12 or Ctrl+Shift+F10 mainly).
 * Don't try optimize everything, focus on the one the need to keep your "flow" like when you are programming or stuffs you do regularly and you want to be productive as possible.
 Example : Don't care the shortcuts when you navigate on an browser because generally, you are not in your flow but you are just searching / reading something.
-* Use palm key + somehing for one action (because it is really quick to tap) but not something in your flow of typing like an altgr (because the position of your hands are not well positioned).
+* Use palm key + something for one action (because it is really quick to tap) but not something in your flow of typing like an altgr (because the position of your hands are not well positioned).
 * Don't map Left Palm with a launcher or something similar because you will use a lot and sometimes for editing and sometime you will tap it by accident (you tapped and untapped quickly because you changed what you want to do).
+* You can customize shortcuts in a terminal in order not to have emacs, but depending of your terminals, the ways how the caracters are typed are really different, use showkeys -a to understand how you terminal understand what you type, it can be really different between the terminals.

 # Conclusion
 I really think customizing my layout help me to be more productive on the different common tasks notably when I'm programming (reading or writing code).